-Upcoming Aussie fintech Douugh has a goal to make its users “live financially healthier” with the aid of a ‘smart’ app-based account that aims to make managing money effortless.
+Upcoming ASX-listed fintech Douugh has a goal to make its users “live financially healthier” with the aid of a ‘smart’ app-based account that aims to make managing money effortless.

-Douugh is based in Sydney and is set to release a money app, linked with a Debit Mastercard, that focuses on setting savings goals, making spending targets and ultimately achieving financial freedom.
-The app will include features like a Personal Artificial Intelligence Assistant “Sophie” who can be asked to help users with, and eventually perform, many in-app functions.
+Douugh is based in Sydney and is set to release a money app, linked with a Debit Mastercard, that will focus on setting savings goals, hitting spending targets, categorising transaction, providing insights and ultimately helping users achieve financial freedom.

-Currently, the Douugh app isn’t available for download from the Apple App Store or Google Play Store.
-You can sign up for early access though, and don’t be surprised if they launch sooner rather than later, because Douugh are already in the process of launching in the United States.
+Currently, the Douugh app isn’t available for download from the Apple App Store or Google Play Store in Australia.
+You can sign up for early access though, and don’t be surprised if they launch here sooner rather than later, because Douugh are already in the process of launching in the United States.

-While Douugh hasn't fully launched in Australia quite yet, the Douugh Debit Mastercard is likely to be linked to the Douugh account that can be accessed via the app.
-This card will likely operate in the same way as a regular debit card, in the sense that it can be used for online and offline purchases and to withdraw cash from ATMs.
+The Douugh Debit Mastercard is linked to your Douugh account and can be accessed via the app.
+This card operates in the same way as a regular debit card, in the sense that it can be used for online and offline purchases and to withdraw cash from ATMs.
 The bank account and debit cards will be issued by Choice Financial Group, Member FDIC.

-Not only is this card likely to be set-up with Tap&Go, but users will also be able to make use of digital wallets like Apple Pay so that they’re able to make easy transactions all from their smartphones.
+Not only is this card set-up with Tap&Go, but users will also be able to make use of digital wallets like Apple Pay so that they’re able to make easy transactions all from their smartphones.

-With financial health at its core, the Douugh app will monitor users’ spending habits month to month and provide feedback on their financial health through colourful in-app graphs.
+With financial health at its core, the Douugh app monitors users’ spending habits month to month and provide feedback on their financial health through colourful in-app graphs.

 In order to manage your spending and set up targets within the app, Douugh’s designers have created a clearly listed, graphed and colour-coded system that places your transactions in different categories like food and drinks, bills, coffee and other expenses.
 This way users can clearly visualise where their money is going, and adjust their spending habits according to their targets.

 To help users save for things like their next holiday or a fresh set of wheels, Douugh have established Savings Jars which can be created and named separately per savings goal.
 This could be for bills, future investments, or an emergency fund.
 The app automates your savings according to your desired amount in each jar and provides guidance along the way to help ensure success.